 Partnership Contract Mechanisms

-Brookhaven National Laboratory’s world-renowned research capabilities are available to support to the private sector, academia, and other agencies for research and development.
+Brookhaven National Laboratory’s world-renowned research capabilities are available to provide support to the private sector, academia, and other agencies for research and development.
 The Lab’s staff can provide expertise and help solve a wide range of challenges in fields such as energy, environment, data science, medicine, and nuclear science technology.
 The Strategic Partnership Office facilitates these collaborations through the contracting mechanisms described below.

 Cooperative Research and Development Agreements